IvanZ505/runb-notes/docs/cog-sci/cog-sci.md

 #### The Tragedy of Genie Wiley
 - Genie was severely abused and missed out on the critical period for language.

+### Home Sign

+### Nicaraguan Sign Language
+- If kids are not exposed to language, they will create their own.
+- The first generation of kids created a language that was very simple.
+- The second generation of kids created a language that was more complex and containing all the features of a language.

+1980 - First school for the deaf in Nicaragua

+	First Gen: home sign
+	Second Gen: Full blown language